dominicbrindley/hello-world/README.md

 Some hobbies of mine include, Graphic Design, Playing video games with my friends, and I love watching, and diving into the stats and small details in sports.

-# Changes include everything after "I am Dominic Brindley and I am a novice to GitHub and I am excited to learn!"